Cornell's first national championship was carried home by superstar quarterback Charley Barrett

 Nebraska-- if Pittsburgh had given up on trying to get a game with

-Cornell, and come out West instead, the Rose Bowl would still have
+Cornell, and had come out West instead, the Rose Bowl would still have

 produced a fair claimant on the mythical national championship